 Often these popular sites, both sacred and spiritual, have sustained the livelihood of Indigenous Australians for tens of thousands of years.
 You only have to spend a few days walking the Larapinta or Jatbula Trail to quickly understand just how important a waterhole is for human survival in the Northern Territory.

 Connection to Country is a huge part of Indigenous Australian cultures; critical cultural stories and messages are kept in the landscape, unlocked by select members of the community to be passed on from one generation to the next.

 Similar to visiting the temples of Nepal, Greece’s Mt Parnassos or India’s Taj Mahal, by acknowledging a place’s deep cultural value you help to protect it and walk away with an enriched visit.

-On our trip to the NT, we set out to take in certain places through the eyes of Traditional Owners, listening to stories of the land and connecting with ancient cultural practices – we hope you do the same…
+On our trip to the NT, we set out to take in certain places with the utmost respect, listening to Traditional Owners’ stories of the land and connecting with ancient cultural practices – we hope you do the same…

 Listening To Inspiring Creation Stories